Evalle/playsop/README.md

 where argument 147067 is the last part of the link from livetv.sx (sop://broker.sopcast.com:3912/147067)

 ## Note
-$PLAYERTV variable in the script has hardcoded audio settings for my TV, please use $PLAYERNB variable if you want to watch football on your laptop.
+$PLAYERTV variable in the script has hardcoded audio settings for my TV, please use $PLAYERNB variable if you want to watch football directly on your computer.